 He is now writing a history of treason in the late Habsburg monarchy (1848-1918) and has secured a Major Leverhulme Research Fellowship to complete this study.
 An early product of the project is an article in Transactions of the Royal Historical Society (XXV/2015) about treason in the First World War, based on an RHS lecture: https://vimeo.com/109916169 Other projects at the moment include editing, with Professor Pieter Judson, the Cambridge History of the Habsburg Monarchy 1780-1918; and editing a book of essays, Sarajevo 1914: Spark and Impact, about the causes and results of the Sarajevo murders which sparked the First World War.

 Professor John Horne is Emeritus Fellow and former Professor of Modern European History and Director of the Centre for War Studies, at Trinity College Dublin, and a member of the Executive Board of the Historial de la Grande Guerre, Péronne.
 He is also a Member of the Royal Irish Academy.
 He has written extensively on modern France and the transnational history of the Great War.
 Among his most recent books are: (with Alan Kramer), German Atrocities, 1914.
 A History of Denial (New Haven, Yale, 2001), translated into German (2003) and French (2005); (ed.)
 A Companion to World War One (Oxford, Blackwell-Wiley, 2010); (ed.)
 Vers la guerre totale: le tournant de 1914-1915 (Paris, Tallandier, 2010); and with Robert Gerwarth, War in Peace: Paramilitary Violence in Europe after the Great War (Oxford University Press, 2012).

-Professor Horne will be with the project from 2015-2017, firstly as an Oliver Smithies Visiting Fellowship at Balliol College and then as a Leverhulme Visiting Professor.
+Professor Horne was with the project from 2015-2017, firstly as an Oliver Smithies Visiting Fellowship at Balliol College and then as a Leverhulme Visiting Professor.
 Professor Horne delivered two Oliver Smithies public lectures on the theme: ‘Rethinking the Great War’.
-He is also giving a series of talks as part of his Leverhulme Visiting Professorship, in Michaelmas Terms 2016 and 2017.
-He is also giving seminars and engaging in individual and collective discussions with members of the project.
+He also gave a series of talks as part of his Leverhulme Visiting Professorship, in Michaelmas Terms 2016 and 2017.
+He also gave seminars and engaged in individual and collective discussions with members of the project.